microsoft/o365-moodle/local/office365/README.md

 # Moodle Plugins for Microsoft Services
-*including* **Office 365** *and other Microsoft services*
+*including* **Microsoft 365** *and other Microsoft services*

-## Office 365 Local Plugin
+## Microsoft 365 Local Plugin

-This plugin is a shell plugin that has dependencies on all Office 365 plugins.
+This plugin is a shell plugin that has dependencies on all Microsoft 365 plugins.
 This helps keep related plugins together.

-This plugin requires all Office 365 plugins:
+This plugin requires all Microsoft 365 plugins:
   - [moodle-auth_oidc](https://github.com/Microsoft/moodle-auth_oidc)
   - [moodle-block_microsoft](https://github.com/Microsoft/moodle-block_microsoft)
   - [moodle-local_o365](https://github.com/Microsoft/moodle-local_o365)